 Social projects and local procurement

-The Group has a social investment policy and monitors projects that are funded to ensure they meet the aims and objectives of the Group.
+The Group has a social investment policy which sets out its aims and objectives.
 The types of projects the Group seeks to support are: (i) projects local to the Group’s operations in the areas of healthcare, education, infrastructure, culture and sport; (ii) national projects in the Group’s countries of operation also in the areas of healthcare, education, infrastructure, culture and sport; and (iii) projects to promote the culture and economic profile of the Group’s countries of operation.

-As required by subsoil use law, the Group prioritises local procurement to assist diverse economic growth within Kazakhstan.
-In the East Region, local procurement was 66% of total spending (2019: 68%).
-The level of procurement from outside Kazakhstan at Aktogay and Bozshakol in 2020 was 87% and 71% respectively.
-These mines employ modern technology that is only possible to source internationally.
+The Group prioritises local procurement to assist diverse economic growth within Kazakhstan.
+In the East Region, local procurement was 60% of total spend (2021: 67%).
+The level of procurement from outside Kazakhstan at Aktogay and Bozshakol in 2022 was 63% and 57% respectively.
+This is because these mines employ modern technology that is often only possible to source internationally.